databinding-gmbh/T4.FileManager.VisualStudio/README.md

 |-------------|-------------|-----|--|
 | Visual Studio | 2017, 2019 | https://visualstudio.microsoft.com/vs/ | N/A

+Visual Studio 16.9.x has a bug that prevents you from debugging T4 templates.
+See [this post](https://improveandrepeat.com/2021/05/how-to-fix-the-t4-debugger-in-visual-studio-16-9-x/) for an explanation on how to fix it.

 ### Installing

 Install the nuget package in your project.